 Years of Experience

-Five to nine years of work experience seem to result in median wages of $57K per year.
-The largest slice of the Fifth Third Bancorp workforce (35 percent) has been working for one to four years and earns, on average, $55K annually.
+Survey participants who have worked at Fifth Third Bancorp for between five and 10 years earn $62K annually on average.
+The largest slice of the Fifth Third Bancorp workforce (30 percent) has been working for one to four years and earns, on average, about $54K per year.

 Certifications and Degrees